yorkcomputersolutions/learn-at-yorkcs/content/posts/2019-02-08-build-a-space-shooter-with-phaser-3-4.md

 }
 {{</highlight>}}

 We have accomplished the &#8220;meat and potatoes&#8221; of this course in this part.
 We have added enemies, player lasers, enemy lasers, frustum culling, and collisions.
 In the next part I will be covering how to add a scrolling background, create the main menu, and the game over screen.
 I hope you have found this course fruitful so far as much as I have.
-Please don&#8217;t hesitate to ask questions, I&#8217;m glad to help!
 If you would like to receive updates on future courses I release, please feel free to fill out the [form][1].

  [1]: https://docs.google.com/forms/d/e/1FAIpQLSfSAg6xMDrk44pbmIlVUqLwjm9FHaKPdy_WcbHUmLWWyXMQag/viewform